the story behiind submerged

 WHY I COULD COMPLETE THE INVESTIGATION

 Because of a few experiences in my background, I did not have to dig very deeply to discover how Rayna died.
 Soon thereafter, I was able to associate the murder weapon with Ray.
-After reviewing the police reports, I also found other crucial leads that the police had overlooked.
+After reviewing the police reports, I also found other crucial leads that the detectives had overlooked.
 Some helped me identify McCarty’s accomplice, who had no association with Jason Tibbs.
 Shortly before he helped Ray abduct Rayna, one witness stood only a few feet from the man, and this witness confirmed the accomplice’s identity with a mug shot I showed him.
 There is also “unknown male” DNA in the Indiana State Police lab that was taken from Rayna’s purse and her boyfriend’s letterman jacket, which would further corroborate this finding.
 Ray had other surprising helpers revealed in police reports that slipped through the cracks.

 THE PERILS OF COLD CASES FOR INNOCENT DEFENDANTS

 After I established Ray’s incontrovertible guilt in Rayna’s murder, I next had to learn how the State of Indiana could convict an innocent man for the same crime.
 What I found was very disturbing.
 Cold Case investigations have been glorified in popular culture as the ultimate way to achieve accountability for unsolved crimes, but they can also prove perilous to the defendants they unearth.
 In their zeal to win a conviction, the chief investigators in Jason’s case put words in the mouths of witnesses and relied on a convicted murderer with a track record of elaborate, despicable lies.
-They force-fed Tibbs’s alleged accomplice with details about the murder that he didn’t know and forced him to adopt others he disputed—as shown in transcripts from recorded sessions that Jason’s lawyers failed to enter as evidence.
+They spoon-fed Tibbs’s alleged accomplice with details about the murder that he didn’t know and forced him to adopt others he disputed—as shown in transcripts from recorded sessions that Jason’s lawyers failed to enter as evidence.
 To make matters worse, throughout the trial, there were questionable rulings by the judge.
 He had once been hired by the prosecutor who dropped the charges against Ray, and in sidebars with the attorneys, he disparaged the grand jury and prosecutors who indicted McCarty.
 While he allowed the prosecutor to challenge the testimony of Jason’s alibi witnesses when they honestly admitted to hazy memories about events that occurred 21 years earlier, he prevented the jury from hearing what these people told the police at the time of the crime.
 Some even had false memories that Jason’s bumbling lawyers were unprepared to dispute.
 They had intended to prove that McCarty was the killer, but the judge prevented them from even mentioning the words “grand jury” or disclosing that the panel had indicted Ray.
 Evidence pointing to McCarty’s guilt could only be introduced if it was connected to the fabrications of the prosecution’s key witnesses.

 OUTRAGEOUS POLICE AND PROSECUTOR MISCONDUCT